wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.forward\(to\) ⇒ `Promise <void>`

-* Forwards the received message.
+By using this method you can forward the received message.
 This action doesn't trigger the on-message events.

 | Param | Type | Description |
 | :--- | :--- | :--- |